aroneklund/DTU-27626-cancer/README.md

         SREFF="/home/ngscourse/stud059/test_server1/somatic_calling/human_GRCh38/SNP_refs/1000G.snps.b38.vcf"
         cosmicREFF="/home/ngscourse/stud059/test_server1/somatic_calling/human_GRCh38/cosmic/CosmicCodingMuts_chr_sorted.vcf"
         GATKROOT=/home/ngscourse/stud059/test_server1/snp_calling
+        PICARD=/home/ngscourse/stud059/test_server1/somatic_calling/picard-2.jar

+Importantly and Read Group ID line (@RG line) needst to be defined by the user.
+Mutect2 and other programs in the pipeline below depend on information in this line.
+Here is one way of constructing it.
+Optionally, it can have more information then provided below.
+Please see the [SAM format specification](http://www.samformat.info) if you want to know more.

+        ### @RG ID # read group ID, needs to be unique for fastq file due to downstream processing, takes preferrence when used by some programs
+        ### @RG SM # sample ID
+        ### @RG PL # platform name
+        ### @RG LB # library name
+        ### @RG PU # Platform unit, needs to be unique for fastq file due to downstream processing, takes preferrence when used by some programs
+        ### Let's create an @RG line that we will use when runnig bwa mem alinment
+        ReadGoupID_N="\"@RG\tID:TCRBOA2-N-WEX\tSM:TCRBOA2-N-WEX\tPL:ILLUMINA\tLB:libN\tPU:TCRBOA2-N-WEX"\"
+        ReadGoupID_T="\"@RG\tID:TCRBOA2-T-WEX\tSM:TCRBOA2-T-WEX\tPL:ILLUMINA\tLB:libT\tPU:TCRBOA2-T-WEX"\"

         ### Run bwa mem
         bwa mem -M -t 4 -R $ReadGoupID_N $HREFF <(bzcat $f1n) <(bzcat $f2n) \
             | samtools view -Sb -@ 1 - > patient3_n.bam